 The History Behind Chinese New Year

-The Year of the Rat kicks off on January 25th!
+The Year of the Ox kicks off on February 12th!

-Chinese New Year kicks off on January 25th with a 15-day festival celebrating China’s most important holiday.
+Chinese New Year kicks off on February 12th with a 16-day festival celebrating China’s most important holiday.
 How did it become such a pivotal event?
 The answer dates back centuries.
-Here’s what 2021 has in store for you, based on your zodiac sign.
+Where you born during the year of the ox?
+Find out what your Chinese zodiac sign is.

 The holiday originated with the Chinese lunar calendar, which is why you’ll often hear it also referred to as Lunar New Year.
 According to History.com, the calendar’s existence dates back as early as the 14th century, B.C. during the Shang Dynasty.
 Unlike the Western calendar, the Chinese calendar shifts—it was reset each time a new emperor took control.
 Because it is often set according to both lunar phases and the solar solstices, the kick-off to Chinese New Year varies annually.

 Most holidays involve a feast, and Chinese New Year is no different.
 Dumplings and Nian Gao (or niangao)—a cake made with glutinous rice—are featured parts of new year’s feasts.
 Not only are dumplings consumed during the festivities, but it’s a family event to make them.
 The tradition got its start in northern China; now they’re a standard part of the holiday.
-Shaped like crescents or spheres, the dumplings are thought to resemble ancient Chinese money and bring good fortune to one’s home, according to NPR.
-And while people eat Nian Gao year round, it’s known as Chinese New Year’s Cake.
+Shaped like crescents or spheres, the dumplings are thought to resemble ancient Chinese money and bring good fortune to one’s home.
+And while people eat Nian Gao year-round, it’s known as Chinese New Year’s Cake.
 According to Northwest Asian Weekly, a 17th-century Chinese scholar named Liu Tong pointed out that Nian Gao is “a homonym for ‘becoming lofty with high hopes with each year.'”
 Who doesn’t want to head into a new year with a positive attitude?
-Next, find out what 2019 has in store for you, based on your Chinese zodiac sign.
+Next, find out what 2021 has in store for you, based on your Chinese zodiac sign.